devinj1121/lmaze_automate/README.md

 ```[condition];[item];[sentence]```

-For example, if you have a 2x2 factorial design, the first few lines may look like so:
+For example, if you have a 2x2 factorial design (four conditions - a,b,c,d), the first few lines may look like so:

 ```
-condition-a;item1;blabla bla
+exp1-a;item1;blabla bla
-condition-b;item1;blaaaa bla
+exp1-b;item1;blaaaa bla
-condition-c;item1;blooo bla
+exp1-c;item1;blooo bla
-condition-d;item1;blooombloa
+exp1-d;item1;blooombloa
-condition-a;item2;blabla bla
+exp1-a;item2;blabla bla
 .....
 .....
 ```